ircv3/ircv3-specifications/specification/metadata-3.2.md

 parting the channel.
 Clients are automatically subscribed to notifications for their own metadata, excluding changes made by the clients themselves.

+Client subscriptions to a channel includes notifications for other users in the channel, regardless of `MONITOR` state.

 Notifications use the `METADATA` event, the format of which is as follows:

 `METADATA <Target> <Key> <Visibility> :<Value>`